-- A. Such signs shall consist of light lettering or symbols on a dark background. - B. The lettering or symbols shall constitute no more than forty (40) percent of the surface area of the sign. - C. Light sources shall be fluorescent tubes, spaced at least twelve (12) inches on center, mounted at least 3.5 inches from the translucent surface material. - D. Channel letter type signs may use neon tubing as an internal illumination source, provided that the light source is shielded by translucent faces or that a silhouette type sign is used where the light source illuminates the sign background and the letters or symbols are opaque. - E. Outdoor advertising signs of the type constructed of translucent materials where the copy only is illuminated from within do not require shielding provided the light source or bulb is not showing. - F. Electronic changeable face signs shall comply with the following: - The outdoor advertising sign shall have an automatic dimmer (factory set to the illumination intensities set below) and a photo cell sensor to adjust the illumination intensity or brilliance of the sign so that it shall not cause glare or impair the vision of motorists, and shall not interfere with any driver's operation of a motor vehicle. - 2.
-The sign shall not exceed a maximum illumination of 7,500 nits (candelas per square meter) during daylight hours and a maximum illumination of 500 nits between dusk to dawn as measured from the sign's face at maximum brightness.
+- A. Such signs shall consist of light lettering or symbols on a dark background. - B. The lettering or symbols shall constitute no more than forty (40) percent of the surface area of the sign. - C. The luminous transmittance for the lettering or symbols shall not exceed thirty-five (35) percent. - D. The luminous transmittance for the background portion of the sign shall not exceed fifteen (15) percent. - E. Light sources shall be fluorescent tubes, spaced at least twelve (12) inches on center, mounted at least 3.5 inches from the translucent surface material. - F. Channel letter type signs may use neon tubing as an internal illumination source, provided that the light source is shielded by translucent faces or that a silhouette type sign is used where the light source illuminates the sign background and the letters or symbols are opaque. - G. Outdoor advertising signs of the type constructed of translucent materials where the copy only is illuminated from within do not require shielding provided the light source or bulb is not showing.

-3. Any illumination devices shall be effectively shielded so as to prevent beams or rays of light from being directed at any portion of a street or highway.
+- H. Electronic changeable face signs shall comply with the following: - The outdoor advertising sign shall have an automatic dimmer (factory set to the illumination intensities set below) and a photo cell sensor to adjust the illumination intensity or brilliance of the sign so that it shall not cause glare or impair the vision of motorists, and shall not interfere with any driver's operation of a motor vehicle. - 2.
+The sign shall not exceed a maximum illumination of 7,500 nits (candelas per square meter) during daylight hours and a maximum illumination of 500 nits between dusk to dawn as measured from the sign's face at maximum brightness. - 3.
+Any illumination devices shall be effectively shielded so as to prevent beams or rays of light from being directed at any portion of a street or highway.
 Illumination intensity or brilliance shall not cause glare or impair the vision of motorists, and shall not interfere with any driver's operation of a motor vehicle.